carlosjalves/invisible-health-hazard/README.md

 ### Technologies used

-The main languages used in the development of this project were HTML, CSS and Javascript, and the [p5.js](https://p5js.org/) library.
+The main languages used in the development of this project were HTML, CSS, Javascript, and the [p5.js](https://p5js.org/) library.

 ### License